Single Working Parent Benefits and Entitlements

 There are many types of benefits and entitlements available to parents.
 Some are designed expressly for single parents, while others are only for single working parents.
 You will need to look carefully to see which category you fit into, and you may have to make changes if your own circumstances change.

-Benefits and entitlements include:
+Benefits and Entitlements Include

 New Deal for Lone Parents (NDLP)